Buy the Book on Amazon

 Paul Ahlstrom is a regular keynote speaker at economic and entrepreneurship conferences around the world on various topics, including how to evaluate an early-stage idea that's worth pursuing (using the Big Idea Canvas), how to nail a business model before scaling it into a successful startup (using the Nail It Then Scale It methodology), and how to avoid common startup pitfalls in his popular "3 Ways to Guarantee Your Startup Will Fail" speech.

-Videos & Keynotes
+Media & Keynotes

 Get in Touch with Us.